Summer sessions begin in June 2026, with fall ongoing sessions to follow. Enrollment opens soon.

 Scenes are rotated so everyone gets a chance to work.
 The atmosphere is supportive and process-focused—there are no "wrong" choices, only opportunities to explore.

-Term Structure
+Class Structure

-New students are welcome to join at the start of any term.
 Classes are grouped by age and level to ensure appropriate pacing and peer connection.

 Parent FAQs